 Here are some tips to inspire you to brave the cold and keep shooting outdoors in the winter.

-Capture the snow falling
+1. Capture the snow falling

 One thing to know is that the size of the flakes does make a difference in the look you will achieve.
 Groups of big flakes that fall softly are my absolute favorite.
 Also, don’t forget to play with your aperture to find the depth of field that you like the best.

 Tired of taking photos of your kids in their bulky winter jackets and snow pants?
 Maybe coming up with a concept or using a prop is a good way to get the creativity flowing.

-Use a Lensbaby
+3. Use a Lensbaby

 Using a Lensbaby or tilt-shift lens is a great way to stay creative when taking photos in the winter.
 The way the out of focus area bends and blurs can really add to the atmosphere of outdoor winter photos.

-Play with light
+4. Play with light

 After the snow stops falling and the sun comes out is the perfect time for capturing beautiful, dramatic light.
 The sun is lower in the sky during the winter, so backlighting works really well.

-you.
 When light hits ice and snow that is frozen on shrubbery and trees, it looks like the whole tree is covered in jewels.
 What a great photo opp!

-Step back and get in close
+5. Step back and get in close

 Make sure you take advantage of the beautiful scenery by stepping back and capturing a lot of the environment.
 Then get in really close and capture the details.

-Keep it safe
+6. Keep it safe